Every Contact Leaves a Trace

 “The earth is hiring and the pay is your legacy.” — Channon L. Alder

 The first law of forensics is that every contact leaves a trace.
 Every contact, leaves a trace.
 Think about that for a moment.
 Every time you talk to someone, interact with someone, or touch someone’s life, you leave a trace.
 What does that mean to you as a business professional who finds themselves in a job transition?
-It means that you leave a trace on everyone you come in contact with in the course of doing business.
+It means that you leave a trace on everyone you come in contact with.

-So the question is this.
+So, the question is this.
 What kind of a trace or mark do you want to leave?
-As a business owner, CEO, Executive or front line manager, you have control over what kind of a mark you leave, not only in your interview(s), but for their expectations for if/when you get hired.
+You have control of the trace you leave, not only in your interview(s), but for their expectations for if/when you get hired.

-How many touchpoints/contacts do you have throughout your day?
+How many touch points do you have during the interview process?
 Who do you come in contact with and in what capacity?
 And when you do, do you leave a positive or negative trace?
 And do you care?